Skip to content

 Quarterly preventive plan (pro)

-$480–$840/year NH · Professional
+Annual plan · Professional

 Continuous year-round

-4 visits: spring swarmers, summer peak, fall pre-winter, winter indoor check; free re-service between visits; industry estimates <5% re-infestation rate vs. 10–20% after single one-time treatment (p4 §3)
+4 visits: spring swarmers, summer peak, fall pre-winter, winter indoor check; free re-service between visits; industry estimates <5% re-infestation rate vs. 10–20% after a single one-time treatment (p4 §3)

 Prevention Playbook

-How to stop carpenter ants from coming back
+How to keep ants from coming back

 1